When I first started a business, I was 21, bald, and had the social confidence of an asthmatic field mouse.

 My first tiny sale to a department of a university suddenly gave me the ability to say “I did a website for this university”.
 Nevermind that it was a small project; it could have been free.
 The most powerful indicator of credibility is not your work, it’s the names you can associate with.

-One great side effect of big names is they tend to have lots of staff, who move on to other organisations and recommend you.
+One great side effect of big names is they tend to have lots of staff, who move on to other organizations and recommend you.
 Someone from that university started working for a local council, and soon I had my first government client.
 Someone there moved on and I had another.
 Big names attract big names.

 Another great thing about big names – you can grow within them.
 Over the next 5 years that small school website let us pitch for their parent department, and ultimately the whole university – over 20,000 webpages and a lot more money.
 We never lost that contract in 10 years.